 Check every once in a while to be sure the mast is still tightened to the fender.
+If tightening is required, tighten by hand, then with a wrench one quarter turn.

 Section 4 Your Driving and the Road

 Here you'll find information about driving on different kinds of roads and in varying weather conditions.
 We've also included many other useful tips on driving.